EMattfolk/game-of-life/README.md

- # Game of life
+ # Game.Game of life
- This is a recreation of Conway's Game of Life made in Java.
+ This is a recreation of Conway's Game.Game of Life made in Java.

  ## Features
  * Scalable field